Spherical tokamak: START

-Moreover, the ST was a new approach, and a low-cost one.
-It was one of the few areas of mainline fusion research where real contributions could be made on small budgets.
-This sparked off a series of ST developments around the world.
+Later projects

+ST projects started around the world.
 In particular, the National Spherical Torus Experiment (NSTX) and Pegasus experiments in the US, Globus-M in Russia, and the UK's follow-on to START, MAST.

-Meanwhile START itself found new life as part of the revolutionary Proto-Sphera project in Italy, where experimenters are attempting to eliminate the central column by passing the current through a secondary plasma.
+Meanwhile START found new life as part of the revolutionary Proto-Sphera project in Italy, where experimenters attempted to eliminate the central column by passing the current through a secondary plasma.
 The Proto-Sphera project also removes the need of a divertor, since plasma instabilities are exploited rather than avoided.

 Design

 Tokamak reactors consist of a toroidal vacuum tube surrounded by a series of magnets.
 One set of magnets is logically wired in a series of rings around the outside of the tube, but are physically connected through a common conductor in the center.
 The central column is also normally used to house the solenoid that forms the inductive loop for the ohmic heating system (and pinch current).

 The canonical example of the design can be seen in the small tabletop ST device made at Flinders University, which uses a central column made of copper wire wound into a solenoid, return bars for the toroidal field made of vertical copper wires, and a metal ring connecting the two and providing mechanical support to the structure.